aless80/Mezzanine-website/README.md

 ### Database: postgreSQL or mySQL

 The Mezzanine/settings.py file contains, among other settings, the database used for this project.
-Replace Mezzanine/settings.py with one of these files using postgreSQL, SQLite, mySQL, mySQL in pythonanywhere, respectively
+Replace Mezzanine/settings.py with one of these files using postgreSQL, SQLite, mySQL, mySQL in pythonanywhere, respectively:

 ```
 Mezzanine/settings_postgresql.py